-We'll then board our motor coach and depart for a visit to the Indian Pueblo Cultural Center, dedicated to preserving and perpetuating Pueblo culture and advancing understanding by presenting with dignity and respect, the accomplishments and evolving history of the Pueblo people of New Mexico.
+We then board our motorcoach for a field trip to the Indian Pueblo Cultural Center.
+This beautiful, unique center preserves and perpetuates Pueblo culture and advances understanding by presenting the accomplishments and evolving history of the Pueblo people of New Mexico.
+You will have time to see the tribally-curated exhibits that presents their legacy through art and oral histories of the Pueblo Indians of the region.

 Continue on to Pecos, NM.Lunch: Plated lunch at Frankie's at the Casanova Southwestern Grill in PecosAfternoon: This afternoon, we'll visit Pecos National Historical Monument, an example of late Anasazi pueblo ruins and Spanish colonization.The site, on ranch land (the Forked Lightning Ranch) owned by the late Greer Garson and her husband, Buddy Fogelson, was donated with the hope that the ruins would be preserved for visitors.
 The museum/visitor center features a film narrated by Ms. Garson.
-A mile-long, paved hiking trail circles the site which has remains of pueblo dwellings, kivas and a mission church, all located on remarkably beautiful land in the Pecos valley 30 miles northeast of Santa Fe.Depart for Santa Fe and hotel check-in.Dinner: Dinner at a selected restaurantEvening: After dinner, we'll hear music of the southwest, performed by Native American professional musician and scholar, Ronald Roybal.
+A mile-long, paved hiking trail circles the site which has remains of pueblo dwellings, kivas and a mission church, all located on remarkably beautiful land in the Pecos valley 30 miles northeast of Santa Fe.Depart for Santa Fe and hotel check-in.Dinner: Dinner at a selected restaurant.
+We cannot guarantee that low fat/low salt and gluten-free options will be available for all meals in the program.Evening: After dinner, we'll hear music of the southwest, performed by Native American professional musician and scholar, Ronald Roybal.

 Ron is an award-winning musician dedicated to the preservation of traditional Native American music, as well as being a composer in his own right.
 He's a fine singer, guitarist, and Native-American-flute player, and our evening with him will be unique and memorable.Lodging: The Sage InnMeals Included: Breakfast, Lunch, Dinner